Goldie and the Gingerbreads: Final releases and break-up (1966–1968)

-Future careers
+Reunion and recognition (1997–present)

+On November 13, 1997, the Gingerbreads reunited for a performance to mark their 30th anniversary and to commemorate the release of The Rolling Stone Book of Women in Rock.
+Accompanying Ginger, Margo and Genya was Debby Hastings on bass and Diane Scanlon on guitar.
+On February 3, 1998, Goldie and the Gingerbreads were presented with a Touchstone Award from NY based Women in Music.
+The distinction is given to women who "have the courage and inspiration to make a difference in the music industry and whose work has set new standards.".
+At the awards ceremony, the statuettes were presented to each member of the group by Ahmet Ertegun, who signed the band to Atlantic in 1964.

+In 2011, Goldie and the Gingerbreads were recognized by the Rock and Roll Hall Of Fame as part of its "Women Who Rock: Vision, Passion, Power" exhibit.
+In 2021, the band's first collection of their work, the compilation album Thinking About the Good Times: Complete Recordings 1964–1966, was released by British label Ace.

+Other projects

-Genya Ravan went on to form Ten Wheel Drive and a career in record production and radio.
-She produced the Dead Boys 1977 debut album Young Loud and Snotty.
+Following the band's break-up, Genya Ravan went on to form Ten Wheel Drive, while Carol MacDonald and Ginger Bianco later formed the nucleus of jazz-fusion band Isis.
+Ravan would also go on to have a career in record production and radio, notably producing the Dead Boys 1977 debut album Young Loud and Snotty.
 She now hosts two radio shows on Little Steven's Underground Garage channel on Sirius/XM: Goldie's Garage and Chicks and Broads.
 Ravan's memoirs, entitled Lollipop Lounge: Memoirs of a Rock and Roll Refugee, were published in 2004 by Billboard Books.

-Carol MacDonald and Ginger Bianco later formed the nucleus of jazz-fusion band Isis.

-Margo Lewis is owner and president of Talent Consultants International, Ltd., a talent booking agency in New York, and a partner in Talent Source, Ltd, which manages the estate of Bo Diddley.
-Lewis toured with Diddley as his personal manager and as his keyboard player for the last 10 years of his life.
+In the early 1980s, Margo Lewis founded Talent Consultants International, Ltd., a talent booking agency in New York, and later became a partner in Talent Source, Ltd. She was Bo Diddley's agent since the 1980s and his manager since 1992, until his death in 2008.
+Lewis also toured with Diddley as his keyboardist for the last 10 years of his life.

-In 2011, Goldie and The Gingerbreads were recognized by the Rock and Roll Hall Of Fame as part of its "Women Who Rock: Vision, Passion, Power" exhibit.

-1997 reunion

-On November 13, 1997, the Gingerbreads performed once more to mark their 30th anniversary and to commemorate the release of The Rolling Stone Book of Women in Rock.
-Accompanying Ginger, Margo and Genya was Debby Hastings on bass and Diane Scanlon on guitar.

-Touchstone Award

-On February 3, 1998, Goldie and The Gingerbreads were presented with a Touchstone Award from NY based Women in Music.
-This distinction is given to women who "have the courage and inspiration to make a difference in the music industry and whose work has set new standards.".
-At the awards ceremony, the statuettes were presented to each member of the group by music legend Ahmet Ertegun.

-Line-up
+Members

 Although several other musicians played with Goldie & the Gingerbreads over the years, permanent members were: